GoogleCloudPlatform/django-demo-app-unicodex/README.md

 In this way, Unicodex runs 1:1:1 -- one Cloud Run Service, one Cloud SQL Database, one Google Storage bucket.
 It also assumes that there is *only* one service/database/bucket.

-This implementation is live at https://unicodex.gl.asnt.app/
+This implementation is live at [https://unicodex.gl.asnt.app/](https://unicodex.gl.asnt.app/)

 ### Other service designs

-While the documentation details how to setup a 1:1:1 configuration, with automation steps this could be configured to have a more complex design.
-For example: one project with one database instance hosting multiple databases, each of those linking to a separate service.
-This could work for a QA environment, where each developer gets their own "unicodex in a box".
-In combination with a *seperate* project that serves as the production version, Cloud Build triggers could be setup to: deploy to staging on master merge, and deploy to production on a tagged release.

-This configuration is left as an exercise for the reader.
+With a few find/replace of some critical values, this setup can be converted to have multiple versions of the service each having their own database in a shared instance.
+More information for this can be found in the [.util](.util/README.md) directory.

 ### TODO